WEC-Sim/WDRT/_sources/installation.rst.txt

 Dependencies
 -------------
-`Python 2.7.x <https://www.python.org/downloads/>`_ and the following Python packages are required to run `WDRT`. `WDRT` currently will not fully run on Python 3.5.x.
+`Python 3 <https://www.python.org/downloads/>`_ and the following Python packages are required to run `WDRT`.
-These packages can easily be installed using using `pip <https://pypi.python.org/pypi/pip>`_  or your preferred package installation method:
+These packages should be installed using `pip <https://pypi.python.org/pypi/pip>`_  or your preferred package manager:

 	* `numpy <http://www.numpy.org>`_
 	* `scipy <http://www.scipy.org>`_